 - ejabberdctl command-line tool,

 - to some extend, XMPP protocol itself through discovery and adhoc commands.

 Any module in ejabberd can adds its own command through ejabberd Erlang/Elixir API, making the whole system totally extensible.
 A third-party module can expose its own command and feel like a real part of the system.
-A module that exposes commands makes it possible for server admin to expose it the way he wants.
+A module that exposes commands makes it possible for server admin to expose it the way they want.

 ejabberd commands are universal, extensible and widely available through various configurable entrypoints.